nagasudhirpulla/taming_python/blog/skills/folium_intro.md

 ### Topics covered
 * Initialize a folium map object with map center and zoom
-* Set the tile layers from in-built sources
+* Create tile layers from in-built sources
 * Set the tile layers from other sources
 * Layer controls button to show/hide layers
 * Save a map object as html